Boomboozled/Unity-Prototype/README.md

 ## About
 I spent around 3 months learning Unity and familiarizing myself with the engine.
 After thinking more towards the future, I switched to Unreal Engine and have since then stopped working in Unity.
 This is because the games industry largely uses C++, and generally  requires C++ game projects to be showcased.'

-This is a Unity Project I made in around 4 days that prototyped some game mechanics using PRIMITIVE objects to represent things:
+After learning from tutorials and YouTube, I decided to put what I learned into some practice by making a project in about 4 days that prototyped some game mechanics using PRIMITIVE objects to represent things: